 - When people come to managers to spread gossip, there is a request to keep it secret.

-- If you explain that when they tell you something that is damaging to the work and people on the team and expects you to keep it a secret.
+- Suppose you explain when they tell you something damaging to the work and people on the team and expect you to keep it a secret.
 You cannot do anything to solve the problem, and if you cannot be a part of the solution, there is no reason to share with me in the first place.

 3. Confronting yourself and examining your role

-- What starts out as having the best of intentions, and wanting to hear the other person out – quickly pulls you into the backstabbing and gossip.
+- What starts as having the best intentions and wanting to hear the other person out – quickly pulls you into the backstabbing and gossip.